Economic Neutral Position: How to best replicate not fully replicable liabilities: Particular Value of (one-dimensional case)

 Also the first derivative of the function $\phi \mapsto \rho[S(\phi)]$ shows special properties at $\phi = \qL$.
 We summarize the findings in the following theorem together with all other results concerning the particular value for $\phi$. \begin{theorem} Assume (\ref{eq:TechAssumpIntegr}) and (\ref{eq:TechAssumpLdensity}).
 If $\qL := F_L^{-1}(1-\alpha) = \VaR_\alpha[-L]$ units are initially invested in $X$, i.e.~if $\phi=\qL$, then \begin{enumerate}[a)] \item $\rho[S(\qL)] = \rho[-L]$ for $\rho \in \{\VaR_\alpha,\ES_\alpha\}$. \item the differential of the risk of the surplus with respect to $\phi$ evaluated at $\phi = \qL$ reads

-and the above inequality becomes strict if $X$ is not constant. \item the function $\phi\mapsto \ES_\alpha[S(\phi)]$ attains its global minimum value $\ES_\alpha[-L]$ at $\phi^* = \qL$. ($\phi^*$ is not necessarily unique.) \end{enumerate} \end{theorem} Part (a) has already been shown above, the proof of (b) is transferred to the appendix, and (c) follows from (b) using the differentiability and convexity of $\phi\mapsto \ES_\alpha[S(\phi)]$, see Lemma \ref{lem:PrelimResultsFromAssump}.
+and the above inequality becomes strict if $X$ is not constant.\footnote{Since in the expression for the value-at-risk the figure $(-1)$ appears four times in this formula, we propose the name \mbox{``4 x -1" formula}} \item the function $\phi\mapsto \ES_\alpha[S(\phi)]$ attains its global minimum value $\ES_\alpha[-L]$ at $\phi^* = \qL$. ($\phi^*$ is not necessarily unique.) \end{enumerate} \end{theorem} Part (a) has already been shown above, the proof of (b) is transferred to the appendix, and (c) follows from (b) using the differentiability and convexity of $\phi\mapsto \ES_\alpha[S(\phi)]$, see Lemma \ref{lem:PrelimResultsFromAssump}.

-\begin{remark} {\rm \begin{enumerate}[a)] \item The results of the theorem are model independent, i.e.~hold for any distribution of $X$ and $L$. \item $\rho[-L]$ is the risk of the surplus if the volatility of $X$ collapse to zero and $X$ becomes constant (with value one). \item The initial amount $\phi^*$ invested in $X$ that minimizes the risk $\rho[S(\phi)]$ is less than $\rho[-L]$ for both risk measures $\rho \in \{\VaR_\alpha,\ES_\alpha\}$.
+\begin{remark} {\rm \begin{enumerate}[a)] \item The particular asset allocation $q$ is model-independent in the following sense: the risk $\rho[S(q)]$ becomes independent of the asset distribution for both risk measures value-at-risk and expected shortfall, as long as the asset is strictly positive. \item The model-independent risk value at the particular asset value equals $\rho[-L]$ which coincides with the risk of the surplus if the volatility of $X$ collapse to zero and $X$ becomes constant (with value one). \item The initial amount $\phi^*$ invested in $X$ that minimizes the risk $\rho[S(\phi)]$ is less than $\rho[-L]$ for both risk measures $\rho \in \{\VaR_\alpha,\ES_\alpha\}$.
 For $\VaR_\alpha$ this follows from part (b) of the theorem, for $\ES_\alpha$ the minimum is attained at $\phi^* = \VaR_\alpha[-L] < \ES_\alpha[-L]$.
 This phenomenon is due to the diversification between $X$ and $L$.
 The probability of a synchronous realization of $X$ and $L$ beyond their respective $(1\!-\!\alpha)$-quantiles amounts to $\alpha^2 \ll \alpha$.
-Hence it makes sense to immunize against shocks in $X$ based on a claim size notional below $\rho[-L]$. \item The theorem cannot be generalized easily to the multi-dimensional case, since the separation of claims sizes from the tradeable assets in the expression of the surplus does not work any more as in the univariate case: analog to \eqref{eq:phiIsqL_SetEquiv} we derive $\left\{ S(\Bphi) \leq -\scp{\Bone}{\Bphi}\right\} = \{ \scp{\BX }{\Bphi-\BL} \leq 0\}$, i.e.~we get rid of the constant term but due to the scalar product structure the positivity of $\BX$ is not sufficient to cancel $\BX$ out. \end{enumerate} } \end{remark}
+Hence it makes sense to immunize against shocks in $X$ based on a claim size notional below $\rho[-L]$. \item In the general multi-dimensional case we can not expect to find a particular asset allocation $\Bphi^*$ such that the risk of the surplus $\rho[S(\Bphi^*)]$ becomes independent of the distribution of the asset vector.
+The reason is that the separation of claims sizes from the tradeable assets does not work any more as in the univariate case.
+Similar to \eqref{eq:phiIsqL_SetEquiv} we derive \mbox{$\left\{ S(\Bphi) \leq -\scp{\Bone}{\Bphi}\right\} = \{ \scp{\BX }{\Bphi-\BL} \leq 0\}$.} Due to the scalar product structure the positivity of $\BX$ is not sufficient to deduce that $\Bphi-\BL$ is positive in all dimensions as in the univariate case. \end{enumerate} } \end{remark}